lantins/resque-exceptional/README.md

 resque-exceptional
 ==================

-resque-exceptional provides a Resque failure backend that sends exceptions raised by jobs to http://getexceptional.com
+resque-exceptional provides a [Resque][re] failure backend that sends exceptions raised by jobs to [http://getexceptional.com][ge]

 Install & Quick Start
 ---------------------

-Before you jump into code, you'll need a http://getexceptional.com account.
+Before you jump into code, you'll need a [http://getexceptional.com][ge] account.

 To install: